Torres del Paine National Park is open all year. While high summer brings warmer weather, ferocious winds and, quite often, crowds,

 Which hotels and lodgings stays open

 Winter itineraries are possible because a core of accommodation remains operational.
-Typically Hotel Grey in the west of the park, Estancia Cerro Guido in the east and some refugios on the W trek, such as Refugees Grey and Paine Grande.
+Typically Hotel Grey in the west of the park, Estancia Cerro Guido in the east and some refugios on the W trek, such as Refugios Grey and Paine Grande.

 These heated lodgings include all meals, allowing multi-day winter stays without discomfort.

-Torres del Paine winter tours are built around open lodges and hotels first: activities second.
+are built around open lodges and hotels first: activities second.

 Winter activities in Torres del Paine